 Snowball, Avalanche or Snowflake: Which Debt Repayment Method Is For You?

-Nowadays pretty much everyone has some sort of debt they are trying to pay off.
+Choosing the right debt repayment method is key to being successful at paying down your debt.
+Nowadays pretty much everyone has some sort of debt that they are trying to pay off.
 We know what we need to do in order to pay it off but if you happen to have multiple forms of debt, what is the best way to tackle them?
 This is a very important question and one that financial professionals sometimes don’t see eye to eye on.
 With various debts to pay off, the crucial question to answer becomes which debt should you focus on paying off first?

 Paying off debt for anyone is not fun and it is definitely hard to keep the momentum going when you are staring at a large amount.
 For this reason, the snowball method of debt repayment is very popular.
 With each debt you tackle, you are building up confidence.
 So how does this method work?
 You basically take your smallest debt and focus on paying that one off first and as quickly as possible.
 As soon as you are done paying it off, you move onto the next smallest debt and so on.
 As debts continue to get paid off, you don’t lower how much you are paying, you just transfer the monies to the next debt payment.